flairNLP/fundus/docs/3_how_to_filter_articles.md

 Often it's useful to select certain criteria rather than filtering them.
 To do so use the `inverse` operator from `fundus.scraping.filter.py`.

-Let's crawl a bunch of articles with URLs including the string `politic`.
+Let's crawl a bunch of articles with URLs including the string `politics`.

 ````python
 from fundus import Crawler, PublisherCollection